CMSgov/ab2d/website/sandbox/tutorial-postman.md

         response_1583369581232.json

-    If there was more that one file to download, do the following under the <b>GET</b> "/api/v1/fhir/Job/{jobUuid}/file/{filename}" endpoint
+    If there was more than one file to download, do the following under the <b>GET</b> "/api/v1/fhir/Job/{jobUuid}/file/{filename}" endpoint

     a.
 Change the A file name text box to the next file name